Pentecost XVII – 5 October 25

 Children’s Ministry

-O God our Father, our Lord Jesus gathered young people to him and taught that to such belongs the kingdom of heaven, show us, we pray what ministry you would have us give to the young children and families that are all around us; give us, through the power of your Holy Spirit, wisdom to discern what you would have us be and courage and power to then do it, for yours is the kingdom and the power and the glory.
+Dear Heavenly Father, our Lord Jesus gathered young people to him and taught that to them belongs the kingdom of heaven; show us, we pray what ministry you would have us give to the young children and families that are around us; and, through the power of your Holy Spirit, help us to do it, for yours is the kingdom and the power and the glory, now and forever.
 Amen

 Readings